felipematheus1337/BirthDayApp/README.md

 ## 🧪 Technologies used

-this project whats developed using this technologies:
+This project whats developed using this technologies:

 - [HTML5](https://html5.org/)
 - [JavaScript](https://javascript.com)